 Outlook PST is default file format to store Outlook mailbox data.
 Such files are stored on the user's local system and contain user mailboxes including messages, contacts, calendar entries, etc. However, such PST files need to be safe and free from any sort of errors.
 In order to maintain safety and security, most of us apply password to such PST files.
 Using a password is a safe practise; however, it does not guarantee any safety from corruption, virus attack, or other similar situations.
 A PST even gets corrupt if it gets oversized.
 A severe corruption can lead to deletion of important emails and other data from the user mailboxes.

-2. A 'Select Outlook Mailbox' dialog box appears.
+- A 'Select PST file for Repair' dialog box appears.

-3. Click ‘Select Outlook File’ option, if you know the location of the PST file.
+- Click ‘Browse’ option to select PST file, if you know the location of the PST file.

-4. In case the location is unknown, click ‘Find Outlook File’ button to search your PST file.
+- In case the location is unknown, click ‘Find’ button to search your PST file.
 Browse to the drive/folder to select the PST file.

-5. Click the ‘Start’ button to start the scanning of this selected PST file as shown below.
+- Click the ‘Repair’ button to start the scanning of this selected PST file as shown below.

-6. The scanning process is shown in the status bar.
+- The scanning process is shown in the status bar.
 The time taken to complete the scanning process completely depends upon the size of the PST file.
-Depending upon the situation, it might take a few minutes to some hours.
+Depending on the situation, it might take a few minutes to some hours.

 - You can stop the scanning process anytime in between by clicking the stop button as shown below.